tigert1998/tiger-game-engine/README.md

     ..
 ```

+Currently, this engine only supports NVIDIA cards since it relies on the OpenGL extension:
+"GL_NV_shader_atomic_fp16_vector".
-Besides, if you are using a NVIDIA GPU, don't forget to go to NVIDIA control panel
+Besides, don't forget to go to NVIDIA control panel
 and set "OpenGL GDI compatibility" to "Compatibility first".

 ## Supported Features